shunzh/RLCodeBase/README.md

 Define new gridworld environment
 --------------

+There are many examples in gridworld.py, such as `getMazeGrid`, `getBookGrid`, `getBridgeGrid`, etc.
+You may add you own by looking at their definitions.
+Concretely,

 - define a get$GridlWorldName$ function in gridworld.py.
 In which,
 - create a two-dimensional list, usually called `grid`, specified as follows.